 Everyone loves personality tests.
-They’re like selfies for the soul, harnessing our desire to understand ourselves and how we experience the world - a delicate way of saying ‘self-obsession’.
+They’re like selfies for the soul, harnessing our desire to understand ourselves and how we experience the world (which is a delicate way of saying ‘self-obsession’).
 Given their subjectivity, there is no Definitive Personality Test, but the model that dominates tends to focus on the Big Five personality traits: openness to experience; conscientiousness; extroversion; agreeableness; neuroticism; and, in our opinion, how you wear a cardigan.
 Yes, worn by everyone from septuagenarians to celebrities, the humble cardigan now has a social scope so broad that we all sit somewhere on its spectrum.

 For the ‘sexigan’ side, a cardigan worn for comfort represents shame and dishevelment.
-It’s what they’d be wearing if they bumped into their ex who left them for someone else, clotrimazole in hand and skin in desperate need of AHAs.
+It’s what they’d be wearing if they bumped into their ex who'd left them for someone else, clotrimazole in hand and skin in desperate need of AHAs.
 For the others, ‘sexigans’ spell sweat patches and are the territory of those who self-objectify in a boundless pursuit of external validation.

 As with the Big Five personality traits, most of us are somewhere in the middle depending on our mood and the situation.
 None more so than Katie Holmes in Khaite.
 For a cosy cardigan in a colour that can accurately be described as ‘neutral’ worn with a matching bra is comfort and sex appeal in one.